November-Storm/Colab-Torrent-to-Drive/README.md

 # Colab-Torrent-to-Drive

-Originally by [FKLC](https://github.com/FKLC/Torrent-To-Google-Drive-Downloader) this is a simple notebook to stream torrent files to Google Drive using Google Colab.
-I modified the first cell so it won't return with a dependency fail.
+Originally by [FKLC](https://github.com/FKLC/Torrent-To-Google-Drive-Downloader), this is a simple notebook to stream torrent files directly to Google Drive using Google Colab.
+You can either use `.torrent` file or `:magnet` links.
+I merely modified the first cell [by adding these two lines](https://stackoverflow.com/a/66365826) so it won't return with a dependency fail.

 This is purely for educational purpose.